Kim Kardashian On Verge Of A Breakdown? Kendall Jenner Victim Of Robbery Also

-It’s been months since Kim Kardashian was robbed in her Paris hotel room when she was in the city for Paris Fashion Week last fall.
+It’s been months since Kim Kardashian was robbed in her Paris hotel room when she was Paris for Fashion Week last fall.
 The reality star has reportedly not yet recovered from the event and remains shaken and on the verge of a breakdown over the incident.

 Watch Kim Kardashian break down while talking about the Paris robbery.https://t.co/LjpII0oBHi pic.twitter.com/XWbvvRzXLz